How to Pick the Best Hay to Feed Goats

 READ: THE BEST HAY FEEDERS OPTIONS FOR GOATS

-First cut hay is the first time the pasture is cut down for baling that season.
+This is the first time the pasture is cut down for baling that season.
 This is the early spring cutting and tends to be the coarsest of the hay cuttings because of the thicker stems.
-First cut hay also has the most weeds and the lowest protein of the common cuts.
-For this reason, the price for first cut hay will be lower than later cuts.
+First-cut hay also has the most weeds and the lowest protein of the common cuts.
+For this reason, the price for first-cut hay will be lower than later cuts.

-Second cut hay is next and has a higher protein and nutritional value than first cut and also tends to contain fewer weeds.
-Second cut hay usually has a softer feel to it and looks greener than first cut.
-The smell too is more fragrant and actually smells like fresh-cut grass.
+This is next in quality and has a higher protein and nutritional value than first-cut and also tends to contain fewer weeds.
+Second-cut hay usually has a softer feel to it and looks greener than first-cut.
+The smell, too is more fragrant and actually smells like fresh-cut grass.
 This cut of hay will be more expensive because of the quality and nutritional levels found in the bales.

-It is also a bit hard to come by since the amount of second cut hay all depends on the weather.
-Hay cannot be cut or mowed in the rain since it needs to be dried prior to baling.
-A rainy season usually means less hay and that can drive the price of second cut pretty high.
+It is also a bit hard to come by since the amount of second-cut hay all depends on the weather.
+Hay cannot be cut or mowed in the rain since it needs to be dried before baling.
+A rainy season usually means less hay, which can drive the price of second-cut pretty high.

-We prefer to feed second cut to our goats for reasons I will get into later.
+For our goats, we prefer to feed second-cut to our goats for reasons I will get into later.

 goats eating second cut hay from a hay feeder

-Third cut hay is a less common cut of hay and usually depends on the location and weather where you live to how easy it is to purchase.
-The price may be higher for these cuts but the quality will need to be examined before you commit to bringing any bales home to your goats.
+This is a less common cut of hay and usually depends on the location and weather where you live to how easy it is to purchase.
+The price may be higher for these cuts, but the quality will need to be examined before you commit to bringing any third-cut bales home to your goats.
 Be sure these cuts still include the maturity of growth so you are getting the best quality and protein for your goats.
-If cut too quickly these bales will not include the full plant, meaning the stem and leaves, which may have your animals missing out on important nutrients.
+If cut too quickly, these bales will not include the full plant, meaning the stem and leaves, which may have your animals missing out on important nutrients.

 SLCG PRO TIP: As with any cut of hay, the amount of dust is also important to consider.
 Respiratory illness can be common in some animals like horses and goats for example.
 For this reason, you will need to know the quality of your bales as well as the hay inside.
 We like to test a bale at home prior to purchasing large amounts for our animals.